pecenvilem/SimEmulator/README.md

     ...
     ...
 ```
+But you have to also edit the configuration files (in *secrets/database/config.json* and *secrets/mqtt/config.json*) to set both MQTT's and database's *host* to "localhost".
 <br/>
 If you want to run only some parts of the script (for example only the database and MQTT broker without SimEmulator app) then just comment out the unwanted services in docker-compose.yml.